This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 Read further to find out tips to make your trip to New York city with your baby a success!

-New York City is probably not a place where you want to rent a car.
-It’s expensive, hard to find parking, and tricky to get around if you don’t know where you’re going.
+This is probably not a place where you want to rent a car given that it’s expensive, hard to find parking, and tricky to get around if you don’t know where you’re going.
 Luckily, the city has a very efficient public transportation system.

 Do you Need a Car Seat in a Taxi in NYC?